lmw-gh-personal/CObs/README.md

 - Reported Cases
 - Deployed Test Capacity/Test Positivity Percentage

-The results feed into an integrated dashboard for data visualization and review.
+The results feed into an integrated dashboard for nowcasting, data visualization and review.

 Unlike most dashboards, which do no modeling and present only raw "live" feeds from disparate sources, CObs accounts properly for the time-intervals between transmission, and the various types